Traps with Back or Shoulders?

 Most exercises work multiple muscles.
 The Straight-leg deadlift

-just happens to works both the low back and hamstrings about
+just happens to work both the low back and hamstrings about the

-the same since torque forces occurs both through the spine and
+same, since torque forces occur both through the spine and hip.

-hip.
-People may report they fell fatigue (or soreness the day
+People may report they feel fatigued (or soreness the day after)

 You will find other cases of this in other exercises.